 - W-1: When the router is attached to the WAN interface link, it MUST act as an IPv6 host for the purposes of stateless [RFC4862] or stateful [RFC3315] interface address assignment. - W-2: The IPv6 CE router MUST generate a link-local address and finish Duplicate Address Detection according to [RFC4862] prior to sending any Router Solicitations on the interface.
-The source address used in the subsequent Router Solicitation MUST be the link-local address on the WAN interface. - W-3: Absent other routing information, the IPv6 CE router MUST use Router Discovery as specified in [RFC4861] to discover a default router(s) and install default route(s) in its routing table with the discovered router's address as the next hop. - W-4: The router MUST act as a requesting router for the purposes of DHCPv6 prefix delegation ([RFC3633]). - W-5: DHCPv6 address assignment (IA_NA) and DHCPv6 prefix delegation (IA_PD) SHOULD be done as a single DHCPv6 session. - W-6: The IPv6 CE router MUST use a persistent DHCP Unique Identifier (DUID) for DHCPv6 messages.
-The DUID MUST NOT change between network interface resets or IPv6 CE router reboots.
+The source address used in the subsequent Router Solicitation MUST be the link-local address on the WAN interface. - W-3: Absent other routing information, the IPv6 CE router MUST use Router Discovery as specified in [RFC4861] to discover a default router(s) and install a default route(s) in its routing table with the discovered router's address as the next hop. - W-4: The router MUST act as a requesting router for the purposes of DHCPv6 prefix delegation ([RFC3633]). - W-5: The IPv6 CE router MUST use a persistent DHCP Unique Identifier (DUID) for DHCPv6 messages.
+The DUID MUST NOT change between network-interface resets or IPv6 CE router reboots. - W-6: The WAN interface of the CE router SHOULD support a Port Control Protocol (PCP) client as specified in [RFC6887] for use by applications on the CE router.
+The PCP client SHOULD follow the procedure specified in Section 8.1 of [RFC6887] to discover its PCP server.
+This document takes no position on whether such functionality is enabled by default or mechanisms by which users would configure the functionality.
+Handling PCP requests from PCP clients in the LAN side of the CE router is out of scope.